mever-team/vb-mitigator/README.md

 - 🔧 **Extensibility**: Researchers can exploit this code-base to develop custom bias mitigation approaches tailored to their specific needs.
 The framework is designed with flexibility in mind, enabling easy integration of new approaches.
 - 📊 **Performance Comparison**: The framework facilitates the performance comparison between custom methods and state-of-the-art.

 The aim of this repository is to facilitate research in the domain of visual bias mitigation.
-By providing a comprehensive codebase that allows researchers to easily implement and build upon existing methodologies, we encourage the development of new approaches for addressing biases in computer vision tasks.
+By providing a comprehensive codebase that allows researchers to easily implement and build upon existing methodologies, we encourage the development of new approaches for addressing biases in computer vision tasks.-->

+## 🌍 Overview
+**VB-Mitigator** is an open-source **platform for evaluating, comparing, and developing visual bias mitigation methods** in computer vision.

+It empowers researchers, engineers, and industry teams to **build fairer AI systems**, benchmark state-of-the-art approaches, and innovate new strategies to address bias in real-world models.

+The framework provides:

+- 🚀 **Pre-implemented Methods**: Use or replicate established bias mitigation approaches like BAdd, MAVias, and FLAC
+- 🔧 **Extensibility**: Integrate custom methods or datasets with minimal effort
+- 📊 **Performance Comparison**: Evaluate your approach against baselines across multiple datasets and metrics

+VB-Mitigator is designed to **bridge research and real-world deployment**, making it easy to explore and reduce bias in computer vision systems.

+---

+## 🎯 Who is this for?
+- **AI researchers** exploring bias mitigation and fairness
+- **ML engineers** building attribute classification, face recognition, or other CV pipelines

+---

+## 💡 Why VB-Mitigator matters
+- ✅ **Accelerates research** by providing a ready-to-use framework
+- ✅ **Supports reproducibility** with prebuilt methods and datasets
+- ✅ **Flexible platform** for both experimentation and benchmarking

+---

+## 🔥 Key Features
+- Collection of **state-of-the-art bias mitigation methods**
+- **Easy-to-extend codebase** for custom approaches
+- **Dataset-agnostic** evaluation pipeline
+- **Standardized metrics and logs** for fair comparison
+- Supports **rapid prototyping and reproducibility**

+---

-## Quickstart
+## ⚡ Quick Start

 Get started with Visual Bias Mitigator quickly: